- Passover, when Jesus Christ was crucified as the “the Lamb of God”; followed by

 "The ... awesome God, showing no partiality and accepting no bribe."
 (Deuteronomy 10:17)

-God is a just God, but He is also a loving God in that He Himself provided the Lamb to take the judgment for our sins.
+God is just, but He is also a loving God in that He Himself provided the Lamb to take the judgment for our sins.

 Genesis 22:8: "And Abraham said, My son, God will provide himself a lamb for a burnt offering."